RaulPPelaez/Naga_KeypadMapper/README.md

 The commands are :

-	`naga -stop` //stops the daemon.
+	`naga stop` or `naga kill` //stops the daemon.
-	`naga -start` //restart the daemon if there is one running and starts a hidden daemon.
+	`naga start` //restart the daemon if there is one running and starts a hidden daemon.
-	`naga -debug` //restart the daemon if there is one running and starts one in the console for debugging.
+	`naga debug` //restart the daemon if there is one running and starts one in the console for debugging.
-	`naga -uninstall` //uninstall the daemon tool
+	`naga uninstall` //uninstall the daemon tool
-	`naga -killroot` //kill root daemon if launched as root `naga` //gives help
+	`naga killroot` //kill root daemon if launched as root `naga` //gives help

 For all the double dashed ocd people the commands also works with 2 dashes.